Compare & book Classic cruising(5,774)

 Shuffleboard and other deck games

-Classic cruise lines love a bit of group participation and will run lots of game and activities for passengers to enjoy on deck.
-These games are a great place to meet new friends and mingle with other passengers, one of the most popular classic cruise games being shuffleboard – a game dating back to the ocean liners of the 1920s.
-The game is played using long stick with curved tips to slide dicks across a court painted on the deck and is a time-old cruising past time on sea days.
+Classic cruise lines love a bit of group participation and will run lots of games and activities for passengers to enjoy on deck.
+These games are a great place to meet new friends and mingle with other passengers.
+One of the most popular classic cruise games is shuffleboard – a game dating back to the ocean liners of the 1920s.
+The game is played with long sticks with curved tips to slide dicks across a court painted on the deck, and is a time-honoured cruising pastime on sea days.